jcolag/entropy-arbitrage/2023-06-18-universality.md

 ## I Saw Lists, Though...

 Among the many banes of the Internet age---if you'll allow me to shake my fist at the sky, for a moment---people clog social media with recycled lists of nostalgic nonsense that they try to apply to everyone.
 And it has spread into *other* media, too, in the form of hyper-specific stories of nostalgia.
-Can you, for example, find a more straightforward description of [**Stranger Things**](https://en.wikipedia.org/wiki/Stranger_Things) than a live-action presentation of an "only '80s kids will remember..." meme?
+Can you, for example, find a more straightforward description of {% wiki Stranger_Things|**Stranger Things**|en %} than a live-action presentation of an "only '80s kids will remember..." meme?
 Some scripts feel like the largest share of words goes to naming famous brands.

 I call out the famous streaming series, both because most people have some familiarity with it by this point, and because it forces me to use my own "mainstream" experience as an example.
 After all, as I try to quickly point out in conversations about marginalized people, nobody would ever seriously call me marginalized, as (I assume) a straight white man.
 As such, I find myself represented everywhere, and **Stranger Things** seems instructive, here.
 Consider how well this show, in theory, should align with my childhood.